Oxyfresh - Tooth Decay 101 How To Never Get Another Cavity

 If you’re serious about protecting your smile from decay, Oxyfresh has your back.

-Our exclusive line of dentist-recommended fluoride formulas (choose from gel, toothpaste, mouthwash, or even a complete dental kit) contain a NON-STAINING neutral sodium fluoride to give you the ultimate cavity protection without damaging your white, bright smile.
+Our exclusive line of dentist-recommended fluoride formulas (choose from toothpaste, mouthwash, or even a complete dental kit) contain a NON-STAINING neutral sodium fluoride to give you the ultimate cavity protection without damaging your white, bright smile.
 No dyes of any kind!

 Plus, Oxyfresh dental products are ALWAYS 100% free of alcohol.
 Rather than covering up bad breath, our gentle, non-toxic ingredient Oxygene® neutralizes bad breath molecules completely while fighting harmful bacteria.
 No icky artificial mint flavors here!
 We use only natural essential oils for a light, clean feeling and to promote moisture in the mouth.